Quantum critical behavior in three-dimensional one-band Hubbard model at half filling: Introduction

 The quantum critical behavior has been extensively studied for many years.
 Many books \cite{Moriya85,Sachdev99}, review articles \cite{Lonzarich97,Grigera01,Vojta03,GvL07,Pfleiderer09,Si10,Knebel11} and papers investigate systematically the magnetic quantum critical point.

 The magnetism of cerium based compounds is determined by the $4f$ electrons of $Ce^{3+}$ ions.
 The strong spin-orbit coupling splits the $4f$ electrons into $j=\frac 52$ and $j=\frac 72$ multiplets , where $j$ is the total angular momentum.
 Only the sextuplet effectively contributes to the low energy excitations.
-It is further split into $\Gamma_7$ doublet and $\Gamma_8$ quadruplet due to crystal electric field.
+It is further split into a $\Gamma_7$ doublet and $\Gamma_8$ quadruplet due to the crystal electric field.
 For isotropic systems like $CeIn_3$, the energy level of $\Gamma_7$ is lowest.
 The eigenstates are $|\Gamma_{7\pm}>=\sqrt{\frac 16}|\pm \frac 52>-\sqrt{\frac 56}|\mp \frac 32>$, where "+" and "-" denote up and down "pseudo-spins" respectively.
 The three-dimensional (3D) one-band Hubbard model is the simplest model of itinerant magnetism of the isotropic cerium based compounds.
-Although the hybridization with $In5p$ electronic states my be important, here it is considered as a renormalization of the hopping amplitude.
+Although the hybridization with $In5p$ electronic states may be important, here it is considered as a renormalization of the hopping amplitude.

-The ground state of the 3D Hubbard model on a simple cubic lattice, at half filling has antiferromagnetic long range order for all positive values of the onsite Coulomb repulsion.
-There have been many attempts to calculate N\'{e}el temperature $T_N$ using quantum Monte Carlo(QMC) simulations \cite{Hirsh87,Scalettar89,Ulmke96,Staudt00}, variational methods \cite{Kakehashi85,Kakehashi86}, Hartree Fock theory \cite{Dongen91}, strong coupling expansions \cite{Szczech95}, and dynamical mean field theory (DMFT) \cite{Jarrell92,Georges93,Ulmke95}.
-Calculations beyond the dynamical mean field theory: the dynamical cluster approximation (DCA) \cite{Kent05}, cluster generalization of the DMFT \cite{Fuchs11} and dynamical vertex approximation $(D\Gamma A)$ \cite{Toschi07,Toschi11} have been proposed.
-All these studies do not show any trace of quantum critical point.
+The ground state of the 3D Hubbard model on a simple cubic lattice, at half-filling has antiferromagnetic long range order for all positive values of the onsite Coulomb repulsion.
+There have been many attempts to calculate the N\'{e}el temperature $T_N$ using quantum Monte Carlo(QMC) simulations \cite{Hirsh87,Scalettar89,Ulmke96,Staudt00}, variational methods \cite{Kakehashi85,Kakehashi86}, Hartree Fock theory \cite{Dongen91}, strong coupling expansions \cite{Szczech95}, and dynamical mean field theory (DMFT) \cite{Jarrell92,Georges93,Ulmke95}.
+Calculations beyond the dynamical mean field theory-the dynamical cluster approximation (DCA) \cite{Kent05}, cluster generalization of the DMFT \cite{Fuchs11} and dynamical vertex approximation $(D\Gamma A)$ \cite{Toschi07,Toschi11} have been proposed.
+All these studies do not show any trace of a quantum critical point.